KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 You can customize the standard DictationScreen with a custom style or use a completely custom overlay.

-> Important: If you are using a DocumentGroup-based app, you may have noticed that the `.keyboardDictation` view modifier only works if a document is open.
-To make dictation always work in a DocumentGroup-based, you can instead check if the context's `isDictationStartedByKeyboard` is `true` when the app starts, and if so present a sheet or a modal and add `keyboardDictationOnAppear` on its root view.
+> Important: In DocumentGroup-based apps, the .keyboardDictation modifier only works if a document is open.
+To make dictation always work in a DocumentGroup-based, you can instead check if the context's isDictationStartedByKeyboard is true when the app starts.
+If so, present a sheet or a modal and add .keyboardDictationOnAppear to its root view.

 ### 7. Create a speech recognizer